neuroevolution-ai/NeuroEvolution-CTRNN_new/README.md

 angezeigt wird, kannst du einfach einen softlink darauf ins repo legen:
 `cd NeuroEvolution-CTRNN && ln -s ../CTRNN_Simulation_Results results`

+#### json formatting

+All jsons are formatted with this style.
+Applying different formatting -or none at all- will result in much clutter in the git commits.

+File --> Settings --> Editor --> Code Style --> Json --> Wrapping and Braces

+- Hardwrap at: 120
+- Wrap on typing: yes
+- Visual guides: 80, 120
+- Keep when reformatting
+  - line breaks: ☑
+  - trailing comma: ☐
+- Ensure right margin is not exceeded: ☑
+- Arrays: Wrap if long
+- Objects Wrap if long
+  - Align: Do not align

 ## troubleshooting